 \section{Introduction}

-Controlling for exposure-outcome confounding factors is a widely adopted approach for inferring the average causal effect (ACE).
-The presence of unmeasured confounders in observational studies, however, presents significant challenges for causal inference and may invalidate our conclusions.
+Controlling for exposure-outcome confounders is a widely adopted approach for inferring the average causal effect (ACE).
+The presence of unmeasured confounders in observational studies, however, presents challenges for causal identification and may invalidate causal inference.
 The literature studies this issue from multiple angles.
-For instance, the use of instrumental variables has been extensively documented \citep{angrist1996identification, baiocchi2014instrumental, wang2018bounded}.
-Additionally, methods such as negative controls and proximal causal inference provide robust alternatives for addressing unmeasured confounding \citep{lipsitch2010negative, kuroki2014measurement, tchetgen2020introduction}.
-Sensitivity analysis is also commonly employed to assess the impact of unmeasured confounding on causal estimates \citep{robins2000sensitivity, scharfstein2021semiparametric}.
-Central to this paper is the use of acyclic directed graphs (DAGs) with hidden variables, which provide a graphical framework to encode the relationships between measured and unmeasured variables and facilitate causal identification \citep{pearl2009causality}.
+For instance, the use of instrumental variables for identification has been extensively documented \citep{angrist1996identification, baiocchi2014instrumental, wang2018bounded}.
+Methods such as partial identification, negative controls, and proximal causal inference provide alternatives for tackling unmeasured confounding \citep{manski1990nonparametric, lipsitch2010negative, kuroki2014measurement, tchetgen2020introduction, duarte2024automated}.
+Sensitivity analysis is also commonly employed to assess the impact of unmeasured confounding on parameter estimates \citep{robins2000sensitivity, nabi2024semiparametric}.
+Central to this paper is the nonparametric identification framework that uses directed acyclic graphs (DAGs) with hidden variables, or their marginals over observed data known as acyclic directed mixed graphs (ADMGs), to encode independence restrictions among variables \citep{pearl2009causality, richardson03markov}.